DanielGavin/ols/README.md

 - `enable_auto_import`: Automatically import packages that aren't in your import on completion.

+- `enable_comp_lit_signature_help`: Provide signature help for comp lits such as when instantiating structs.
+Will not display correctly on some editors such as vscode.

 - `odin_command`: Specify the location to your Odin executable, rather than relying on the environment path.

 - `odin_root_override`: Allows you to specify a custom `ODIN_ROOT` that `ols` will use to look for `odin` core libraries when implementing custom runtimes.